dartmo29/dynamic-pricing-optimizer/README.md

 ## 📅 Recent Updates

+- Completed MVP implementation
+- Implemented CostStructure component for cost analysis
+- Added PDF export functionality for reports and dashboards
+- Fixed PricingOptimizerPage to properly integrate all components
+- Added Market Position selection with navigation
 - Enhanced CostStructureForm with improved UI and additional features
 - Added CostDataImport component for importing cost data
 - Fixed paths and dependencies for proper component integration